rachelshim/Risc/README.md

 A fun, multi-player implementation of the popular board game Risk with a graphical user interface.

 ### Description:
-An Ocaml desktop app implementation of online/board game Risk supporting multiplayer  play on one computer.
+An OCaml desktop app implementation of online/board game Risk supporting multiplayer play on one computer.
 Our UI displays an interactive map, game details, controls, and log for the user.

 ### Key features:
 - Fully implemented logic for Risk